Jakobimatrix/efficient_cpp/basics/keywords.md

 ## constexpr Variable
 The value of a `constexpr` variable is known at compile time and does not change throughout the runtime of the program.
-**Mark all variables `constexpr` which do not change there value through there lifetime and are known at compile time.**
+**Mark all variables `constexpr` which do not change value throughout their lifetime and are known at compile time.**
 If a variable is `constexpr`, it is also const.
+Classmembers which do not change are `static constexpr`.

 ## constinit static variable
 A variable declared `constinit static` is assured to be calculated at compile time.
 If it is not, the compiler will throw an error.

-###const raw Pointer
+### const raw Pointer
 Just a friendly reminder:
 ```c_cpp
 int i = 42;